ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

     ```
     kubectl apply -f jivaPVC.yaml
     ```
-  - The next step is to deploy a DBMS application using this PVC; we will do that in the next section.
+  - The next step is to deploy a DBS application using this PVC; we will do that in the next section.
 For now check the PVC we just created:

     ![](img/dss2.png)

-## Configure DBMS
+## Configure DBS

 ```